Cognigy/Documentation/docs/ai-copilot/configuration.md

 # AI Copilot Configuration

-The AI Copilot configuration refers to the size and position of the widgets in your grid.
-The agent workspace can be customized to display various types of content, such as HTML, adaptive cards, or iframes.
-This allows the agents to quickly access important data, such as user profile or ticket information regarding the user's issue, without having to spend additional time searching the database.
+The AI Copilot configuration refers to the size and position of widgets in your grid.
+The AI Copilot workspace can be customized to display various types of content, including HTML, adaptive cards, or iframes.
+This customization enables human agents to quickly access important data, such as user profiles or ticket information related to the user's issue, without needing to spend additional time searching the knowledge database.

 You can configure your workspace in the following ways: